autofmu-artifact-anon/autofmu/README.md

 This package contains the code, dataset, case study material, and precomputed experiment outputs for the paper:

-> AutoFMU: From MBSE Verification Requirements to Executable FMU Co-Simulation
+> AutoFMU: Verifying System Models via Automated Co-Simulation Construction
-> via an End-to-End Constraint-Driven Pipeline
+> using Large Language Models

 The main goal of this README is to make the artifact usable without reading the source code first.
 It explains how to reproduce the full 13-method experiment,